vindarel/lisp-journey/content/pythonVSlisp.md

 But sure, the Python ecosystem is huge.
 A few remarks:

 - Quicklisp has around 1500 packages, PyPI over than 170 000.
 What are they all for? :D Even in CL have we dozens of test frameworks.
-It's hard to believe PyPI has a hundred times more `useful` libraries.
 - Quicklisp is a curated distribution, PyPI is not.
 That means that libraries that don't compile anymore are rejected (after a notice to the maintainers), and that orphan projects' url can be updated to